 The high, damp, peat-covered tops of Exmoor's moorlands are special places.
-Not only do they provide a habitat for many plants and animals but by storing water like a giant sponge, they can help reduce the risk of flooding downstream.
+Not only do these they provide a habitat for many plants and animals but by storing water like a giant sponge, they can help reduce the risk of flooding downstream.

-The moorland across the Exe Plain includes the mires at Exe Head, (the source of the River Exe), and Blackpitts (an area of former peat-cutting).
-The use of these moorlands for peatcutting and the digging of drainage ditches has led to them drying out and losing many of their characteristic species.
+The moorland across the Exe Plain includes the mires at Exe head, which are the source of the River Exe; and Blackpitts, an area of former peat-cutting.
+The use of these moorlands for peat-cutting and grazing has led to them becoming dried out and losing many of their characterisic species due to the drainage ditches and peat-cuttings in the peat.

-Mire restoration began in this area in 2001 with some small scale blocking of the ditches.
+Mire restoration began in this area in 2001 with some small scale blocking of the ditches at Blackpitts and Exehead.
 The wooden blocks put in at Blackpitts by the gate can still be seen today.
 Most of the ditch blocking however took place in 2007 and the site has changed significantly since then.
 Before any blocking took place there were only a couple of permanent water pools on site.
-Today there are over 200, and these are now home to a fantastic range of wildlife habitats.
-The largest upland population of dragonflies in Somerset can now be found here along with breeding wetland birds such as snipe; lots of frogs (which are food for adders and otters), and not forgetting the red deer and Exmoor ponies which come to the site to drink.
-The range and extent of Mire plants has also extended across the moors, and visitors in early summer will be rewarded with a carpet of cotton grasses and multi-coloured Sphagnum mosses.
+Today there are over 200, and these are now home to a fantastic range of wildlife habitats: The largest upland population of dragonflies in Somerset can now be found here along with breeding wetland birds such as snipe and ducks; lots of frogs (which are food for adders and otters), and not forgetting the red deer and Exmoor ponies which come to the site to drink.
+The range and extent of Mire plants has also extended across the moors, and visitors in early summer will be rewarded with a carpet of cotton grasses and multi-couloured Sphagnum mosses.